 "I work on HSC and have taken the #28 to get to classes or meetings on Belknap, and it has been a breeze in both directions.
 I really appreciate having this option available, as previously I had been driving.
 Since the bus comes so often, I don't even check the schedule anymore." - Diana Pantalos, UofL Metabolic Nutritionist

-: The #94 CARDINAL SHUTTLE provided by TARC and University Parking & Transportation Services operates during the following hours of the Spring and Fall semesters:
+: TARC Route 94 (Cardinal Shuttle)operated by TARC with funds from University Parking & Transportation Services operates during the following hours of the Spring and Fall semesters:

 Monday - Friday: Begins at 6:40am at Cardinal Stadium and operates approximately every 6-9 minutes with the last trip leaving the SAC at 9:30pm (7:30pm Fridays).